sarthak-saxena/JSBundleSize/README.md

 ```

-By default github actions work on `node 12`.To specify a specific node version use:
+By default github actions work on `node 12`.For a specific node version use:

 ```yaml
 - uses: actions/setup-node@v1